hyperionix/docs/content/guide/package-2.md

   end

   -- GetFinalPathNameByHandleA returns name with \\?\
-  -- fileName is declared wthout `local` keyword so it could be accessed in onExit and onBlock handlers fileName = ffi.string(fileNameBuf):sub(5)
+  -- fileName is declared wthout `local` keyword so it could be accessed in onExit and onSkip handlers fileName = ffi.string(fileNameBuf):sub(5)

   if fileName:lower() == PROTECTED_FILE then
-    -- block the operation so onBlock callback will be called instead original hooked function return {
+    -- block the operation so onSkip callback will be called instead original hooked function return {
-      block = true
+      skip = true
     }
   end
 end